kb-dk/poc-middleware/README.md

  * `password`: The password for the user.
 As a developer, this will probably be one's standard password for the AD
  * `clientsecret`: Key needed to request a token from the clientid, e.g. `7eec0aeb-1ae8-4074-801b-270ad79fbc48`

+**TODO**: Describe how to call an endpoint with curl, providing the access token.

 ### OpenAPI